Historical Background Enrollment History

 developed the “I Choose Success” curriculum for 6th and 9th grade students

-which is generally offered once a week over 15 weeks.
+which is available once a week over 15 weeks.

-the VICC training, the program is theirs to use as they see fit.
+the VICC training, the district may use the program as they see fit.

-Some districts are now offering it to all students at the entry grades,
+Some districts offer it to all students at the entry grades,

 rather than just transfer students.

 Agreement included language specifying that the program could be extended and

 A five-year extension pursuant to this provision was approved by the VICC

 Board in June, 2007 and a second five-year extension was approved October, 2012.
 As a result,

 new students will continue to be enrolled by districts through the 2018-2019

 Learn More About the St. Louis Student Transfer Program